 - Acid kills off potential disease-causing bacteria in the food

-- Acid releases some nutrients from food that would not otherwise be extracted, namely vitamin B12 and minerals such as magnesium and iron
+- Acid releases some nutrients from food that would not otherwise be extracted, namely vitamin B12 and minerals such as magnesium, zinc and iron

 - The acidic solution of partially digested food that leaves the stomach stimulates the next phase of digestion that occurs in the small intestine